 State Description NOT_INITIALIZED The upgrade stage 1 phase is in progress, not started, or failed.
-INITIALIZED The appliance is deployed and ready for upgrading.
+INITIALIZED The vCenter Server instance is deployed and ready for upgrading.
 CONFIG_IN_PROGRESS The upgrade process is in progress.
 QUESTION_RAISED You must answer the question to continue the upgrade process.
-The appliance stays in the QUESTION_RAISED state until it receives the correct answer.
-FAILED Errors appeared during the upgrade process.
+The vCenter Server instance stays in the QUESTION_RAISED state until it receives the correct answer.

+State Description FAILED Errors appeared during the upgrade process.
 You can check the errors, warnings, and info data structures.
-CONFIGURED The appliance is upgraded or configured successfully.
+CONFIGURED The vCenter Server instance is upgraded or configured successfully.